23 Pages Posted: 29 Jan 2010 Last revised: 3 Oct 2014

-The extraordinary events of September 2008 suggest that the prevailing framework of financial economics is ineffective.
-The elegant microeconomic approach to real time asset pricing is not effective.
-In what follows, it is suggested that swift price adjustments and real time asset pricing could more effectively be understood using fundamental analysis, when the ratios of return to risk are in equilibrium.
-The model expands on time tested finance principles to account for continuous changes to expected returns, from which adjustments to asset values can be assessed in real time.
-The efficient market equilibrium is a quantifiable market condition that can be used to compare value between any two investments based simply on their expected return and risk distributions.
-From this, follow the computation of real time discount rates which are in agreement with the CAPM, the pricing of equities in real time, the analysis of price adjustments in real time and the understanding of bull and bear markets in real time.
-The conclusion is that swift price adjustments including panics, are more effectively understood using fundamental finance, whenever prices deviate from their equilibriums.
-While most of the results here discussed predate the theory, suggested tests can be used to verify its predictions.
+The extraordinary events of September 2008 suggest that the prevailing framework of financial economics, namely the efficient markets hypothesis (EMH), is not effective in helping investors protect their savings against poorly priced investments.
+Following a careful study, it is suggested that swift market adjustments and real time asset pricing could more effectively be understood using advanced fundamental analysis, where the ratios of return to risk measures are in equilibrium.
+The model expands on time tested finance principles to account for continuous changes in expected returns, from which adjustments to asset values can be gauged in real time.
+The efficient market equilibrium is a quantifiable market condition that is used to compare value between any two investments based simply on their expected return and risk distributions.
+From this, follow the computation of real time discount rates which are in agreement with the spirit of CAPM, the pricing of equities in real time, the analysis of price adjustments in real time and the understanding of bull and bear markets in real time as warranted by experience.
+The conclusion is that swift price adjustments including panics, are more effectively understood using advanced fundamental analysis, whenever price ratios deviate from their equilibrium.

-Keywords: Market efficiency, random prices, time value of money, neutrality of money, price equilibrium, arbitrage, CAPM, expected returns, panics, bull and bear markets, fed model.working papers series
+Keywords: Market efficiency, random prices, time value of money, neutrality of money, price equilibrium, arbitrage, CAPM, expected returns, panics, bull and bear markets, fed model

 Suggested Citation: Suggested Citation